proteinreport/proteinreport.org/content/events/future-protein-production-webinars-flavour-and-colour-analogue-products/index.md

 weight: 5000
 uuid: 10950
 ---
-<p>June 29th, 1:00 pm CET - 3:00 PM CET.</p>
+June 29th, 1:00 pm CET - 3:00 PM CET.

-<p>In this webinar, we will hear about the latest in colours and flavourings for alternative products.
-Industry leaders will share their knowledge of current and emerging technologies.</p>
+In this webinar, we will hear about the latest in colours and flavourings for alternative products.
+Industry leaders will share their knowledge of current and emerging technologies.

-<p>This is a free to attend 2-hour webinar.
-Attendees will have the opportunity to hear from industry experts as well as interact through Q&A sessions and networking slots.</p>
+This is a free to attend 2-hour webinar.
+Attendees will have the opportunity to hear from industry experts as well as interact through Q&A sessions and networking slots.

-<p>Find out more and register for free today.</p>
+Find out more and register for free today.